ckpan007/knowledge-hub/elk/Elasticsearch/01-introduction and installation/01-elasticsearch-introduction.md

 ## Shards & Replicas
 An index can potentially store a large amount of data that can exceed the hardware limits of a single node.
 For example, a single index of a billion documents taking up 1TB of disk space may not fit on the disk of a single node or may be too slow to serve search requests from a single node alone.
 <br>
-To solve this problem, Elasticsearch provides the ability to subdivide your index into multiple pieces called shards.
+To solve this problem, Elasticsearch provides the ability to subdivide your index into multiple pieces called **shards**.
 When you create an index, you can simply define the number of shards that you want.
 Each shard is in itself a fully-functional and independent "index" that can be hosted on any node in the cluster.

 ### Shards
 * It allows you to horizontally split/scale your content volume